miles-weatherseed/POEM/README.md

 Other columns are permitted but may be overwritten by `length`, `start`, or `predicted_pmhc`.
 The users should create a directory containing the necessary `.fasta` files.

-The mechanistic model can then be simulated by running
+The mechanistic model can then be simulated by running:

 ```bash
 usage: classi_presentation  [-h] [-p INPUT_PEPTIDES] [-d FASTA_DIR] [-c] [-o] [-v]